 Use In Specific Populations

-The Centers for Disease Control and Prevention recommend that HIV-infected mothers not breast-feed their infants to avoid risking postnatal transmission of HIV.
-Although it is not known if efavirenz is secreted in human milk, efavirenz is secreted into the milk of lactating rats.
-Because of the potential for HIV transmission and the potential for serious adverse effects in nursing infants, mothers should be instructed not to breast-feed if they are receiving SUSTIVA.
+The Centers for Disease Control and Prevention recommend that HIV-infected mothers not breastfeed their infants to avoid risking postnatal transmission of HIV.
+Because of the potential for HIV transmission in breastfed infants, advise women not to breastfeed.

 The safety, pharmacokinetic profile, and virologic and immunologic responses of SUSTIVA were evaluated in antiretroviral-naive and -experienced HIV-1 infected pediatric patients 3 months to 21 years of age in three open-label clinical trials [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, and Clinical Studies].
 The type and frequency of adverse reactions in these trials were generally similar to those of adult patients with the exception of a higher frequency of rash, including a higher frequency of Grade 3 or 4 rash, in pediatric patients compared to adults [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].